Parco Biblioteca degli Alberi: History

-The park was developed as part of the broader urban regeneration project that gave rise to Milan's new Porta Nuova district.
-Its landscape design was conceived by the Dutch firm Inside Outside, led by Petra Blaisse, following an international competition held in 2004.
-Construction progressed over several years and the park was officially inaugurated on 27 October 2018.
+The park was developed as part of the broader urban regeneration project that transformed Milan's Porta Nuova district.
+In 2004, an international landscape design competition — "Giardini di Porta Nuova – area Garibaldi Repubblica" — was won by the Dutch studio Inside Outside, founded by designer Petra Blaisse.
+Dutch garden designer Piet Oudolf, known for his naturalistic planting style, also collaborated on the project.
+The total construction cost was approximately €14 million.
+The park was officially inaugurated on 27 October 2018 and remains open to the public around the clock.